cloudflare/cloudflare-docs/content/d1/tutorials/build-a-comments-api/index.md

 ## 7. Deploy your Hono application

-With your application ready for deployment, use Wrangler to build and publish your project to the Cloudflare network.
+With your application ready for deployment, use Wrangler to build and deploy your project to the Cloudflare network.

 Begin by running `wrangler whoami` to confirm that you are logged in to your Cloudflare account.
 If you are not logged in, Wrangler will prompt you to login, creating an API key that you can use to make authenticated requests automatically from your local machine.